lnynhi02/Stream-Processing-Pipeline/README.md

 # 🚕 New York City Yellow Trip Stream Processing
-This reference architecture shows an **end-to-end real-time analysis pipeline** utilizing ETL(Extract, Transform, Load) processes.
+This reference architecture shows an **end-to-end real-time analytics pipeline** utilizing ETL(Extract, Transform, Load) processes.
 The pipeline will ingest data from a source, perform necessary transformations and computations, and load it into storage for future purposes.

 **Scenario**: A taxi company that has collected yellow taxi trip data in New York City.
 The dataset includes several fields such as total_amount, dropoff_location, pickup_location, and trip_distance.
 There is also a lookup file containing boroughs and zones based on location_id.
 To analyze trip trends in real-time, the company aims to calculate the number of trips, average revenue per hour,... and detect abnormal trips as early as possible.